MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 ## Set a subscription lock

-As an administrator, you may need to lock a subscription to prevent users from deleting or modifying critical it.
+As an administrator, you may need to lock a subscription to prevent users from deleting or modifying it.
 For more information, see [Lock resources to prevent unexpected changes](/azure/azure-resource-manager/management/lock-resources).

 In Azure CLI, use the [az account lock](/cli/azure/account/lock) commands.
 For instance, the [az account lock create](/cli/azure/account/lock#az_account_lock_create) command can prevent users from deleting a subscription: